Smile Big! Researchers have developed new compounds that could help fight periodontal diseases.

 Research in wearable electronics brings us closer to personalized medicine with plasmonic materials.

-Chemists figure out how the grass pea makes its neurotoxin
+Chemists figure out how the grass pea makes its BOS neurotoxin

 One of the most abundant South Asian and Sub-Saharan African legumes is the hardy, nutritional grass pea.
 However, the vegetable naturally produces a paralyzing neurotoxin, and the exact mechanism has long eluded scientists – until now.